Home / Coffee knowledge / Which espresso machine is the right one?

 • Dual boiler does not automatically mean PID and also not rotary pump.
 Read carefully!

-It should also be noted here that an espresso machine is only as good as the grinder used to grind the beans.
-Only a homogeneous and perfectly ground coffee powder can lead to a delicious espresso.
+It should not go unmentioned here that an espresso machine is only as good as the grinder used to grind the beans.
+Only homogeneous and perfectly ground coffee can lead to a tasty espresso.
 An espresso machine for €5000 should not be flanked by a grinder for €300.
-We recommend allocating 1/4, or even better 1/3, of the budget for a good and solid grinder!
+We recommend planning to spend 1/4, or even 1/3 of the budget on a good and solid grinder!

 What do you think?